I googled our company name. Then I found this:

 This is the ‘data center’.
 The control system (UVR1611) is in the ‘boiler room’, connected via CAN bus (blue connectors) to both loggers.
 We operate them in parallel, on the same CAN bus – for ‘research purposes’ and fun, though this is discouraged by Technische Alternative.
 Both loggers are connected to the local network.

 We haven’t opened our firewall for BL-NET but CMI is allowed to make an outbound connection to the vendor’s portal https://cmi.ta.co.at/.
 You are required to create a user at this portal (that is running on amazon’s cloud BTW), and associate your CMI’s unique serial number and key with your user online.
-Other portal users may be given permission to view or manage your device – which is how we do online support of clients’ devices.
+Other portal users may be given permission to view or manage your device – this is how we do online support of clients’ devices.
 It is not possible to allow anonymous users to view your current data and hydraulic layout.

 The CMI is keeping a permanent outbound connection to the portal server who relays ‘incoming’ requests that technically aren’t incoming.